Medical Cannabis Shouldn’t Always Be Considered a Last Resort, Says Review

 Previous to November 2018, cannabis was considered a Schedule 1 drug.
 This designation severely restricted the extent to which the drug could be researched, resulting in a paucity of information on the potential health benefits and risks of medical cannabis.

-This on the topic feeds into a general , who may then lack the confidence to prescribe cannabis medicines despite several cannabis-based medicinal products (CBMPs) being included in various UK prescription guidelines.
+This lack of scientific knowledge on the topic feeds into a general lack of knowledge among medical professionals, who may then lack the confidence to prescribe cannabis medicines despite several cannabis-based medicinal products (CBMPs) being included in various UK prescription guidelines.
 To this end, bodies such as The Academy of Medical Cannabis and Drug Science have developed educational programs for medical professionals and students, geared towards improving the understanding of medical cannabis research, and the wider action of the endocannabinoid system.

 Also born from this paucity of scientific research are doctors’ fears that prescribing medical cannabis could result in adverse mental health effects and the development of cannabis dependence.
-To this, the authors of the review point to , which suggests that these adverse effects are mainly the result of using street cannabis with high levels of intoxicating tetrahydrocannabinol (THC) and would not be a concern with CBMPs.
+To this, the authors of the review point to research on cannabis and psychosis, which suggests that these adverse effects are mainly the result of using street cannabis with high levels of intoxicating tetrahydrocannabinol (THC) and would not be a concern with CBMPs.
 Large-scale data collected by Health Canada also shows very few, if any, cases of psychosis associated with the medicinal use of cannabis.

 Doctors can also feel limited by somewhat restrictive prescription guidelines.
 Current guidelines from the National Institute for Heath and Care Excellence (NICE) recommend the use of three licensed CBMPs in treating spasticity in adults with multiple sclerosis, chemotherapy-induced nausea and vomiting, and treatment resistant epilepsy, i.e. Lennox-Gastaut syndrome and Dravet syndrome.
 However, doctors may be influenced by guidelines produced by the Royal College of Physicians and the British Paediatric Neurology Association, which recommend medical cannabis only as a last resort after conventional treatments have not been effective.